markjprice/markjprice/articles/style-guide.md

 ## Em-dashes

+Example:
-Author: “You must also mark the `.cs` file as executable in the filesystem.
+- Author: “You must also mark the `.cs` file as executable in the filesystem.
 For example, at the command prompt or terminal: `./`”
-Copyedit: “You must also mark the `.cs` file as executable in the filesystem – for example, at the command prompt or terminal: `./`”
+- Copyedit: “You must also mark the `.cs` file as executable in the filesystem – for example, at the command prompt or terminal: `./`”

 LLMs use em-dashes a LOT and its become a huge red flag to most people because using them makes text look AI-generated.
 I think this was better the way I originally wrote it.
 I see no benefit and potential downside to this copyedit.

 ## Code blocks

+Example:
-Author:
+- Author:
 ```cs
 int index = valueAsString.IndexOf('@');
 ```

-Copyedit:
+- Copyedit:
 ```cs
 int index = valueAsString.IndexOf(‘@’);
 ```